-For teen boys with anger, emotional issues, depression, behavioral problems, legal problems, or minor substance abuse, hope exists.
+For teen boys with anger, emotional issues, depression, behavioral problems, legal problems, or substance abuse, hope exists.
 A chance at a new path is possible through Teen Challenge Adventure Ranch.
 We lovingly train troubled boys to choose a better path in life, leading them to be godly and upright young men.

-As the first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been assisting families for over 38 years.
+As the first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been assisting families for 50 years.
 We feel that a relationship with Christ is the primary avenue for transformation in the lives of the teenagers we serve.
 Every main part of our program is biblically based.
 We believe that centering our program on Christ is the reason so many teenagers have found success here, even where other programs have failed.